 At the mere age of 19, I packed my suitcase and moved to France, having only visited the country once before.
 When I was ten, I spent a few hours in Saint Jean de Luz near the border of Spain.
 So what drove me to become an au pair, move to a country I had never met but only studied (barely) the language in high school?
 Thaaaaaat’s a long story, and one that this blog tries to capture.
-I could write for ages about what drove me to move to this beautiful country, one which I have stayed in for the last three years.
+I could write for ages about what drove me to move to this beautiful country.
 I will try to break it down bit by bit.

 A Jumbled, Beautiful Mess of Cultures